mrLennyboy/SlapThatLikeButton-TestingStarterProject/README.md

 ```
 PATH=$(pyenv root)/shims:$PATH
 ```
-Necessary to for TOX execution to create venv for different versions of python.
+Necessary for TOX execution to create venv for different versions of python.